Carpe-Hora/SmsSender/README.md

 _Providers_ contain the logic to extract useful information.

-Currently, there are only two providers:
+Currently, there are only three providers:

 * [Esendex](http://www.esendex.fr/)
 * [Nexmo](http://www.nexmo.com/)